Hybe: Divisions and subsidiaries

-Hybe HQ
+Business divisions

-Hybe HQ is a wholly-owned subsidiary of Hybe Corporation.
-The company comprises three divisions: Hybe Labels, Hybe Solutions, and Hybe Platforms.
+Hybe consists of three pillars: Music, Platform, and tech-driven future growth initiatives.
 Under each division are wholly or partially owned subsidiaries of its parent corporation.

-Labels
+Music

 This is the entertainment and music production division.
 Prior to the rebranding, it was known as Big Hit Labels.
-Subsidiaries within the division operate independently of Hybe Corporation but receive support for creative activities.
+Subsidiaries within the division operate independently of Hybe but receive support for creative activities.